MarcinMoskala/KtAcademyPortal/README.md

 ## Android

-Android client is used to display list of news.
+Android client is used to display list of article.
 It uses common-client logic to display loading, refreshing and obtaining list of elements.
 Here are some screens:

 <img src="art/Android.gif" width="400">